 Leica D-LUX Typ 109 vs Nikon D200

-The Leica D-LUX (Typ 109) and the Nikon D200 are two digital cameras that were revealed to the public, respectively, in September 2014 and November 2005.
+The Leica D-LUX (Typ 109) and the Nikon D200 are two enthusiast cameras that were revealed to the public, respectively, in September 2014 and November 2005.
 The D-LUX Typ 109 is a fixed lens compact, while the D200 is a DSLR.
 The cameras are based on a Four Thirds (D-LUX Typ 109) and an APS-C (D200) sensor.
 The Leica has a resolution of 12.7 megapixels, whereas the Nikon provides 10 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.